icerpc/icerpc-csharp/README.md

 build.cmd install
 ```

-This allow to use the NuGet packages from the local global-packages source.
+This allow using the NuGet packages from the local `global-packages` source.

 ## Testing